18F/dns/README.md

     * If `alias`, then `evaluate_target_health` is also required
     * If `records`, then `ttl` is also required

+It's worth noting that if you are pointing to a CloudFront distro, you should use Route 53's own `alias` and not a CNAME record.
+In fact, CNAMEing a top-level domain is not allowed in DNS.
+See the various examples in the repo, such as [this one](https://github.com/18F/dns/blob/deploy/terraform/usa.gov.tf#L8-L17).

 On merge, changes are deployed to the cloud.gov AWS account automatically by an instance of Concourse hosted on [cloud.gov](https://cloud.gov).
 The configuration for the Concourse instance is in `pipeline.yml`.

 **Please note: only production systems with an ATO should have their DNS configuration here.
 If you wish to create DNS records for pre-production systems, please use the domain `sandbox.gov` which is available in the [TTS Sandbox account](https://pages.18f.gov/before-you-ship/infrastructure/sandbox/).**